Sawan-k-yadav/Git-And-Docker/README.md

 16. ``` git branch -d branch-name ``` - To delete branch.

-17. Stashing - Often, when you’ve been working on part of your project, things are in a messy state and you want to switch branches for a bit to work on something else.
+17. Stashing (Hidding) - Often, when you’ve been working on part of your project, things are in a messy state and you want to switch branches for a bit to work on something else.
 The problem is, you don’t want to do a commit of half-done work just so you can get back to this point later.
 The answer to this issue is the git stash command.

 + Read this blog of [Stashing]((https://www.varonis.com/blog/git-branching)) for more details
++ ``` git stash ``` - To add current file or code which we dont want to commit to the stash storage.
++ ``` git stash list ``` - To see all the stashed file with one id which we have added in stash.
++ ``` git stash apply ``` - If you want to apply one of the older stashes and bring it back for work or commit, you can specify it by naming it, like this: ``` git stash apply stash@{2} ```.
+If you don’t specify a stash id, Git assumes the most recent stash and tries to apply it.
++ ``` git stash clear ``` - To clear stash workspace or storage from stashed files as does not clean by itself after apply the files and bringing back to work or commits.